Robert Creighton (1593–1672): Family

 Some time after 1639, when he was still fellow of Trinity, he married Frances, daughter of William Walrond, who survived until 30 October 1683.
-By her he had a son Robert Creighton, who was also a court preacher (less effective than his father according to Evelyn).
+By her he had a son also named Robert Creighton, who was also a court preacher (less effective than his father according to Evelyn) and like his father served as Regius Professor of Greek at Cambridge.
+The younger Creighton was also notable as a composer of church music.